 The answer to my problems would be either to employ a chef at my house, or more realistically, learn to cook myself.

-As the first option is a little out of my price range, I decided to explore London’s cookery schools and what they had to offer.
+As the first option is a little out of my price range, I decided to look into what’s considered the best cooking schools in London and what they had to offer.

 Luckily, they have affordable and enjoyable classes and courses on offer in various locations all over London.